mapninja/Earthsys144/week04/00_OPTIONAL_introducing_simplyanalytics_com.md

 ## Part 5: Map Bigfoot Sightings Per Capita

-At this point, everyone should have a county layer with:
+If you complete the full optional workflow, you should have a county layer with:

 - population
 - beer consumption per capita